acm-cfw/acm-cfw.github.io/_docs/01_getting_started/1_Installation.md

 label: draft
 ---

-NOTE; while these insructions are written for the ACM, they are similar for the E2M.
+NOTE: while these insructions are written for the ACM, they are similar for the E2M.

 The installation of this custom firmware requires the following steps:
 1. Download and flash the batocera image into a USB drive (16GB+)